4 Small-signal equivalent circuits

 At the output of the amplifier, there is a similar coupling issue.
 The voltage at the collector of the transistor is the sum of the DC bias voltage and of the desired AC output voltage.
 To pass only the signal to the load or to a subsequent circuit, a coupling circuit or component should be used.
 Also here, a capacitor may do just fine for this purpose.

-4.8 SSEC of a basic amplifier circuit
+4.8 SSEC and small signal properties of a basic amplifier circuit

 To calculate small-signal properties of circuits — such as input impedance, output impedance, bandwidth or signal gain —first we need an SSEC of the total circuit.
 Whereas the circuit itself comprises transistors, sources, passive components and more, its small signal equivalent circuit is the first order only representation of the original circuit.
 This (linear) SSEC then can be analyzed using all the theorems, rules, tips and tricks of linear network analysis.